yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/table_join.md

 > Refer the [above section](#joins)  to understand joins in detail.

-5. Under **Select join criteria**, select a column present in both the tables for comparison.
-If there are matching values in the selected columns, the tables will be merged and common rows will be returned.
+5. Under **Select join criteria**, select a column present in both the tables for combining.
     ![image](https://imgur.com/ZrOp89N.png)

 > Column names in Datasource 2 are displayed based on the columns selected in Datasource 1.
-Both columns must have the same data type, ensuring that the columns shown in Datasource 2 match the data type of those selected in Datasource 1.
+Both columns must have the same data type, ensuring that the columns shown in Datasource 2 match the data type of those selected in Datasource 1 and vice versa.

-6. Add an alpha-numeric **Query title** without any special characters and identical name as the other tables.
+6. Add an alpha-numeric **Query title** without any special characters (and with spaces) and identical name as the other tables.

     ![image](https://imgur.com/hVzAeBw.png)